mefive/delight-ui/README.md

 8. Modal

 9. Table
-   *  column can be dragged to adjust width, can be clicked to be ordered
+   *  Column can be dragged to adjust width, be clicked to be ordered.